glassBead-tc/glassBead-001-atris/backend/src/app/claudeDev_docs/lessons_learned.md

 # Lessons Learned

-1. Importance of Robust Parameter Extraction
+1. Importance of LangGraph State Management
-   - Learned from implementing number parsing for trending tracks
+   - State is managed by the graph, not individual tools
+   - Tools should return only their specific changes
+   - Channel reducers are crucial for proper state handling

-2. Value of Modular Design
+2. Value of Proper Schema Validation
-   - Enabled easy addition of new API endpoints and features
+   - Tool schemas must match LangGraph's expectations
+   - State shape consistency is critical between nodes
+   - Schema validation helps catch issues early

-3. Significance of Clear Logging
+3. Significance of Comprehensive Logging
+   - State transitions need detailed logging
-   - Crucial for debugging complex query processing pipeline
+   - Error context is crucial for debugging
+   - Log gaps can hide important issues

-4. Need for Flexible API Handling
+4. Need for State Reset Mechanisms
-   - Different Audius API endpoints require varied parameter structures
+   - State bleeding between queries is a common issue
+   - Explicit state reset is often necessary
+   - Reset should be selective based on needs

-5. Importance of User-Centric Design
+5. Importance of Understanding LangGraph Flow
-   - Natural language processing should prioritize common user query patterns
+   - Sequential processing, not concurrent
+   - State transitions are atomic
+   - Edge conditions control flow

-6. Value of Comprehensive Testing
+6. Value of Error Propagation
-   - Essential for ensuring reliability across various query types and API interactions
+   - Errors need proper context
+   - Error state should be preserved
+   - Recovery mechanisms are important